Osiris-Team/AutoPlug-Plugin/README.md

 - [Discord](https://discord.com/invite/GGNmtCC)

 # AutoPlug | Plugin
-1.Collects plugin data
+ 1. Collects plugin data
-2.Excludes plugins with missing data
+ 2. Excludes plugins with missing data
-3.Passes over information to AutoPlugClient
+ 3. Passes over information to AutoPlugClient

 # AutoPlug | The Idea
 AutoPlug is meant to be that what all Server-Owners are waiting for.